Radeon RX 5000 series: Architecture

 The Navi GPUs are the first AMD GPUs to use the new RDNA architecture, whose compute units have been redesigned to improve efficiency and instructions per clock (IPC).
 It features a multi-level cache hierarchy, which offers higher performance, lower latency, and less power consumption compared to the previous series.
 Navi also features an updated memory controller with GDDR6 support.

 The encoding stack has changed from using Unified Video Decoder and Video Coding Engine, to using Video Core Next.
 VCN was previously used in the GCN 5th generation (Vega) implementation in Raven Ridge, though not utilized in other Vega product lines.

 Vulkan (API)

 Vulkan 1.2 is supported with Adrenalin 20.1.2 and Linux Mesa3D 20.0.0.

 Vulkan 1.3 is supported with Adrenalin 22.1.2 and Linux Mesa3D 22.0.0.

+Vulkan 1.4 is supported with Adrenalin 25.5.1 and Linux Mesa3D 25.0.0.

 Resizable BAR support

-PCIe Resizable BAR (branded as Smart Access Memory) is supported with Adrenalin 21.9.1 or higher.
+PCIe Resizable BAR (RBAR, branded as Smart Access Memory, SAM) is supported with Adrenalin 21.9.1 or higher.

 This feature (first available on RX 6000 series) is now supported on RX 5000 series GPUs.